Vintage-Inspired Barn Lights Right at Home Down on the Farm

-Inside the Pole Barn, complementary Barn Light Arlington Sconces accent the posts throughout the space adding a pop of Barn Red color.
+Inside the Pole Barn, complementary Esso Wall Sconces accent the posts throughout the space adding a pop of Barn Red color.
 These barn wall sconces feature a compact 8″ shade offering an unobtrusive profile.

 “These lights fit the environment and complement the original architecture of the structure,” notes Emily Springer, a design assistant with the project.

 Nearby, the Main Barn serves as the premiere event space with both heat and AC, built-in stage, and beautiful lighting.
 Outside, the Owings Mill Barn Lantern offers a gentle glow to the festivities through clear seeded glass.
 Offered in three sizes, this barn lantern sports a Natural Bronze finish.

 Inside the space, modern wall sconces bring a heightened sense of elegance to the room.
 The Chelsea Sconce features a teardrop bulb hanging on an exposed silk cord.

 “Our lighting selections were made based on scale, color, and design.
 You can tell that the lights fit the space so well.
 We love everything about them!” says Barbour.
 “If we were staring this project over, we would still make the same selections.
 They really add to the design of the building and define our design concept.”